Enzyme catalysis: Quantum tunneling

 These traditional "over the barrier" mechanisms have been challenged in some cases by models and observations of "through the barrier" mechanisms (quantum tunneling).
 Some enzymes operate with kinetics which are faster than what would be predicted by the classical ΔG^{‡}.
 In "through the barrier" models, a proton or an electron can tunnel through activation barriers.
 Quantum tunneling for protons has been observed in tryptamine oxidation by aromatic amine dehydrogenase.

 Quantum tunneling does not appear to provide a major catalytic advantage, since the tunneling contributions are similar in the catalyzed and the uncatalyzed reactions in solution.
 However, the tunneling contribution (typically enhancing rate constants by a factor of ~1000 compared to the rate of reaction for the classical 'over the barrier' route) is likely crucial to the viability of biological organisms.
 This emphasizes the general importance of tunneling reactions in biology.
+However, as stated above, this does not represent a true catalytic effect, since the same enhancement exists in the corresponding reference reaction in solution.

 In 1971-1972 the first quantum-mechanical model of enzyme catalysis was formulated.
+However, this study did not include any representation of the enzyme environment, nor did it provide a relevant potential energy surface.
+Consequently, it cannot be considered a true quantum mechanical study of enzyme catalysis.
+Such investigations became feasible only with the development of combined quantum mechanical/molecular mechanical (QM/MM) methods.